siddhipoojari/siddhipoojari/README.md

 # 👋 Hi there!
 I'm Siddhi Poojari

 Welcome to my GitHub profile!
-I’m a passionate Data Science and Analytics student at the University of Texas at Austin, where I also serve as a Teaching Assistant for Database Management Systems at the iSchool.
+I’m a passionate Data Science and Analytics student at the University of Texas at Austin, where I also serve as a Teaching Assistant for Database Management Systems at the UT iSchool.
 With a strong foundation in engineering and a flair for data-driven solutions, I love transforming complex data into meaningful insights.
 [View on Giphy](https://giphy.com/gifs/pudgypenguins-lie-dev-data-doesnt-LaVp0AyqR5bGsC5Cbm)

 ## 🎓 Education